dib-lab/2021-paper-ibd/manuscript.md

 **Long nucleotide k-mers retain information about IBD subtype classification.** **A.** Principal coordinate analysis of distance matrices obtained from comparing FracMinHash signatures with abundances and PERMANOVA results that explain the variance.
 Number of k-mers refers to the number of k-mers in a signature, while library size refers to the number of raw reads per sample.
 All test were significant at p < .001. **B.** Random forests models built on FracMinHash signatures predicted IBD subtype better than chance.
 Variable selection reduced the number of k-mers used to build each model, and model performance varied by validation study.
 ](images/kmers.png "kmer results"){#fig:kmers}

-To understand which genomes were responsible for disease signatures detected by our models, we anchored k-mers in the models against genomes in reference databases using sourmash gather (CITE: gather).
+To understand which genomes were responsible for disease signatures detected by our models, we anchored k-mers in the models against genomes in reference databases using sourmash gather [@doi:10.1101/2022.01.11.475838].
-Sourmash gather determines the minimum set of genomes in a database necessary to cover all of the k-mers in a query (CITE: gather).
+Sourmash gather determines the minimum set of genomes in a database necessary to cover all of the k-mers in a query [@doi:10.1101/2022.01.11.475838].
 We used the GTDB rs202 representatives database, which contains bacterial and archaeal genomes, and the GenBank viral, fungal, and protozoa databases.
 We found that a substantial fraction of genomes were shared between models, indicating there is a consistent biological signal captured among classifiers: of 3,889 total genomes detected across all classifiers, 360 genomes were shared between all classifiers (**Figure @fig:tree**).
 The presence of shared k-mers between classifiers indicates that there is a weak but consistent biological signal in metagenomes for IBD subtype between cohorts.